muhaochen/box_embedding_paper_list/README.md

 # Box Embedding Paper List
-This is an (incomplete) paper list about the emerging research direction of (Probablistic) Box Embeddings.
+This is an (incomplete) paper list about recent advances of (Probablistic) Box Embeddings.
 Pull requests are welcome.

 ## Papers